Being the reliable one often looks like a virtue — especially at work.

 You smooth over gaps because it feels easier than naming them.

-And at first, this feels like competence.
+At first, this simply looks like competence.

-The system quietly recalibrates around your capacity.
+The system recalibrates around your capacity.

-The problem isn’t reliability.
+The problem is not reliability.

 The problem is unexamined responsibility.